samholland/notebook/meteor/general.md

 currentTarget() is always the element attached to the event. event.target can be a child element a parent, eg.

     'click p': function(event) {
       var paragraph = event.currentTarget // always going to be the <p>
       var clickedElement = event.target // could be the <p>, could be a child like a span element }

-if a selector matches multiple elements that an event bubbles to, it'll be called multiple times.
+If a selector matches multiple elements that an event bubbles to, it'll be called multiple times.

 ### Mongo Collections